BigN3rd/translate7times/README.md

 # translate7times
 A way to translate any English phrase seven times and back into English for the memes.
+Depends on libretranslatepy.

 Translation route: EN -> ES -> FR -> RU -> DE -> IT -> ZH -> JA -> EN